pongsakorn-onnim/data_analysis_portfolio.github.io/README.md

 ### Spidering Modelling and Visualizing Email Data
 **Code:** [Spidering Modelling and Visualizing Email Data](https://github.com/pongsakorn-onnim/portfolio/tree/main/Spidering%2C%20Modelling%2C%20and%20Visualizing%20Email%20Data)\
-**Description:** This project is about retrieving, cleaning up, and modeling the email data from the Sakai open source project from 2004-2011.
+**Description:** This project is about retrieving, cleaning up, modelling, visualizing the email data from the Sakai open source project from 2004-2011.
 (Note: This project has sample code and lectures to help student focus on the process of spidering and modelling data)\
 **Skills:** Python, database, data visualization.\
 **Technology:** Python, sqlite3, urllib.\
-**Results:** The visualizations of the word frequency and email participation by organizations over time.
+**Results:** The visualizations of the words frequency distribution and email participation by organizations over time.

 ## Study Projects
 ### Python for Everybody